mikelovesrobots/unity3d-trigger-action-pattern/README.md

 For example, let's say you build a QuicksaveAction that saves your game.
-It could be fired off by a KeypressTrigger bound to f5, a ConsoleCommandTrigger bound to "quicksave", and an in-game ElevatorButtonTrigger bound to a SeriesAction which fires off CutsceneAction, LevelLoadAction, and QuicksaveAction.
+It could be fired off by a KeypressTrigger bound to f5, a ConsoleCommandTrigger bound to "quicksave", or an in-game ElevatorButtonTrigger bound to a SeriesAction which fires off CutsceneAction, LevelLoadAction, and QuicksaveAction.
 Same payload, called from three different places, connected together only in the Unity3d editor.